Can I Eat More Carbs if I Exercise on Keto?

 • Enhances bone and muscle health: Regular exercise helps to strengthen bones and muscles, improve balance and coordination, and reduce the risk of falls and fractures.

-• Improves sleep quality: Exercise has been shown to improve sleep quality and reduce the risk of sleep disorders.
+• Improves sleep quality: Exercise has been shown to enhance sleep quality and reduce the risk of sleep disorders.

 • Increases energy levels: Regular exercise helps to boost energy levels, reduce fatigue, and improve overall physical performance.

-• Improves brain function: Exercise has been shown to improve cognitive function, memory, and brain health.
+• Improves brain function: Exercise has improved cognitive function, memory, and brain health.

 • Promotes longevity: Regular exercise is associated with increased life expectancy and a better quality of life.